 Yes, this applies to most stretchy, knitted clothes.
 However, there are MANY times when a tear-away stabilizer will work perfectly fine for woven fabrics or small designs!

 While the selected embroidery pattern is important (as I’ll discuss soon), the type of fabric you are embroidering is arguably the most significant factor in stabilizer selection.
 Let’s discuss that first!

-T-Shirts and Other Stretchy, Knit Clothing
+1. For T-Shirts and Other Stretchy, Knit Clothing

 Embroidering stretchy fabric requires a robust stabilizer that will not stretch.
 Thus, choose cut-away or no-show mesh.
 No-show mesh is best for light-colored fabrics as it is less visible on the front.